 Your essential guide to internet security

-Here are some simple steps to ensure both you and your business remain safe on the internet.
+We explain how to ensure both you and your business remain safe online

 Install internet security software

 Running internet security software on your endpoints (computers, mobile devices, tablets, etc) is the simplest place to start with a project like this.

 Protecting your MSP and your customersDownload now

 Most of the well known antivirus firms, such as Kaspersky Lab, Symantec and AVG, have dedicated internet security products for both individuals and small to medium businesses (SMBs).
 These products will warning if a page isn't secure, which is particularly important if you're going to be entering sensitive personal data, or if a page is trying to redirect you.
 They also typically offer protection against malware downloads, including ransomware.
 This type of software should ideally be used in conjunction with other on-device anti-malware programs.

 Large enterprises will likely have dedicated security resources - either in the form of an individual or team - which should be leading internet security efforts and monitoring.
 For these businesses, an off-the-shelf solution is unlikely to be suitable.
 Instead, they should liaise with vendors and/or security-focused managed service providers to develop a system that's suitable for them.

 Security appliances are a must, particularly for businesses with a large corporate network.
 The most fundamental of these is the firewall, which filters web traffic to try and prevent malware or malicious actors gaining access to the internal network.
 There are also email protection systems, and secure web gateway solutions that also offer protection for other internet-connected systems, such as instant messaging programmes.